 Learning my lesson

-After reading that I thought about how it applied to emails and then read out a few I had sent out recently.
+After reading that I thought about how it applied to emails.
+I read out a few I had sent out recently.
 I realized I wrote the background in several paragraphs first, and then buried my actual question or conclusion at the bottom.
 Even I had trouble finding it.

-Now, I place my question or objective right up front, followed by bullet or number-points as to how I got there or background information I thought was necessary in the decision making.
+Now, I place my question or objective right up front.
+I follow it with bullets or number-points as to how I got there or background information I thought was necessary for the decision making.
 It’s like an inverted-pyramid for emails.

 And you know what?
 It works great!
-Not just with men, but the opposite sex also as plenty of women appreciate a clean, well-written and comprehensible email, too.
+Also, plenty of women appreciate a clean, well-written and comprehensible email, too. 😉

 In summary, keep your emails quick, clean, and hones.
 And remember that ‘please’ and ‘thank you’ still go a long way.